MarkJamaicaAI/Mark-Harper-CS-340/README.md

 # 3) What do computer scientists do, and why does it matter?

-We turn requirements and data into reliable systems that help organizations make better decisions.
+I turn requirements and data into reliable systems that help organizations make better decisions.
 This dashboard helps a company like Grazioso Salvare quickly filter/visualize adoptable animals and operational metrics, reducing manual steps and saving time.
 That enables faster matches, better resource allocation, and clearer visibility into the work—direct impact on outcomes.